ir-rafio/IUPC-CGPA/README.md

 - `input/contest_files/`: Directory containing HTML files for each contest
 - `input/contests.json`: JSON file with contest details
 - `input/institutions.json`: JSON file with institution details
+- `input/registered.txt`: Text file with institutions registered for this contest
 - `input/credits.json`: JSON file with credits for each contest
 - `input/options.json`: JSON file with configurable parameters for the slot distribution process
 - `output`: Directory for generated outputs